GivenLanga/Foodify/README.md

 - **Diet Component**:
   - Uses Spoonacular to fetch recipes based on dietary preferences.
 - **Get Recipe Button**:

   - Fetches detailed recipe information from TheMealDB or Forkify, depending on the source.

+- **Trending Component**:
+  - Uses the Forkify to to pull recipes and change then after every 5 seconds

 ### Benefits of Using Multiple APIs